NawaMan/NullableJ/README.md

 Find more information [here](https://github.com/NawaMan/NullableJ/blob/master/docs/NullValues.md).

 ### `NullableData`
-`NullableData` is a utility to create nullable object of any interface (only work with interfaces).
+`NullableData` is a utility to create nullable objects of any interface (only work with interfaces).
 The nullable data created is a hybridge object between the data interface and `IAsNullable` (to quickly get it s `Nullable`).
 When invoking the method of the data class, nothing is done and null values are returned.
-This nullable data will look just like other instance of that data interface so it can be passed along and used just like other instance, hence, the null data object.
+This nullable data will look just like other instance of that data interface so it can be passed along and used just like other instances, hence, the null data object.

 For example, the following code will create a nullable of EmailService depending on whether if the service was enabled.